Pumpapa/minimalmagic/content/TRS/MinimalMagic.md

 Fewer symbols could be used.
 An alternative might have been to define only constants 0 and 1, and expect the implementation to process binary data.
 But (as discussed) that doesn't substantially 'minimize magic'; the choice to be able to process ASCII or binary files is practical and still minimal.

 The **implicit interface** uses numbers to encode symbols and variables.
 The encoding differs per version of TRAM.
 TRAM.1, for instance, reversibly converts human-readable identifiers to 32-bit ints.
-As long as all occurences of a symbol consistently use the same number to encode it, the semantics are sound.
+As long as all occurrences of a symbol consistently use the same number to encode it, the semantics are sound.

 # Summary
 To summarize,